ampproject/amp-by-example/README.md

 $ open http://localhost:8000/index.html
 ```

- Some components, like the [amp-user-notification with server endpoint](https://amp-by-example.appspot.com/amp-user-notification_with_server_enpoint.html) require an additional server endpoint.
+Some components, like [this one](src/30_Advanced/amp-user-notification_with_server_endpoint.html) require an additional server endpoint.

 ## Writing the sample